Do you feel trapped by limited color choices?

-Condo Associations & HOA Groups are Unique
+Condo Associations & HOA Groups offer Unique Limitations to Resolve.

 Condos are popular, and with good reason!
-But you might experience a downside if you are regulated by an condo association HOA group.
+But you might experience a downside if you are regulated by a condo association HOA group.
 Your color selections might be limited, and this may or may not matter to you.
 But because Condo Association and HOA group regulations are probably a part of where you live, making the right color choices can seem like an overwhelming task.
 Most of all, a smooth process and the least amount of confusion and delay in getting to the right colors is particularly important.

 This process is relevant in many important ways.

 - Ability to effectively work “off-site and long-distance” when necessary

 Color for HOA’s is a specialty!

 Groups of homeowners and condo associations HOA groups will benefit from my special skills, including

 - knowledge of color effects, and a keen sense of color that is appropriate to the “big picture” of a building in a historic sense